RETURN to Periodic Table

 Dioxygen (O2)

 The dioxygen (O2) molecule (usually just called “oxygen”) has a surprisingly strong paramagnetism, which means it is strongly attracted into a magnetic field (as shown in the video below).
 This effect implies that there must be unpaired electrons in the molecule.
 Unpaired electrons can align themselves with an external magnetic field, and this causes them to be attracted into it.
-However, the oxygen molecule seems, at first glance, to have no unpaired electrons, so its strong observed paramagnetism needs to be explained.
+However, the oxygen molecule seems, at first glance, to have no unpaired electrons, so its strong observed paramagnetism needs to be explained via a slightly different orbital theory (see below).

 The strength of this magnetic effect is called magnetic susceptibility (χm).
 By way of perspective, oxygen gas (O2(g)) has a magnetic susceptibility of χm=3,449, which is stronger than the rare earth metal cerium (χm=2,450).
 Liquid oxygen (O2(l)) has χm=7,699, which is stronger than the rare earth metal neodymium (χm=5,628) — which has four unpaired f-electrons.
 Furthermore, oxygen gas has more than six times the paramagnetism of manganese (χm=529), which has five unpaired d-electrons.

 The Molecular Orbital Theory attributes the paramagnetism of dioxygen (O2) to the presence of two unpaired electrons in anti-bonding molecular orbitals (see Triplet Oxygen).
-An alternate (and at this point speculative) explanation for this phenomenon may emerge from the new theory of Sub-Quantum Chemistry, in which a set of quantum electron interactions unique to the oxygen molecule gives rise to a stronger than expected magnetic susceptibility (χm) value.
+An alternate (and at this point speculative) explanation for this phenomenon may emerge from a sub-quantum mechanical approach, in which a set of quantum electron interactions unique to the oxygen molecule gives rise to a stronger than expected magnetic susceptibility (χm) value.
+(Details of this model will be shared in due course.
+Watch the Quicycle Journal for updates.)

 Ozone (O3)